In today’s Breastfeeding 101 post, I have broken down EVERYTHING there is to possibly know about… milk, boobs and breastfeeding as well as…

 It is composed of millions of different components including fats, carbohydrates, proteins and minerals all of which are specifically designed to benefit your baby’s well being and development.

-While breastfeeding is the most natural thing in the world, for many new mothers nursing successfully takes time and practise.
+Whilst breastfeeding is the most natural thing in the world, for many new mothers nursing successfully takes time and practice.

 So let’s get down into everything and anything to do with feeding your little one!

 When Will My Breast Milk Come In?
 The 3 Types Of Milk